Cabin1 restrains p53 activity on chromatin pp910 - 915

 doi:10.1038/nsmb.1654

 X family DNA polymerases can fill short DNA gaps by binding both the 5' and 3' ends of the gap.
-What happens to the template strand is now revealed in the crystal structure of human polymerase lambda bound to a 2-nucleotide gap substrate.
+What happens to the template strand is now revealed in the crystal structure of human polymerase bound to a 2-nucleotide gap substrate.
 The template strand is scrunched, with the additional base in an extrahelical position going into an enzyme pocket.

 Molecular mechanisms for protein-encoded inheritance pp973 - 978